MikkelAndresen/GPU-Instancing-W-Culling-Compute/README.md

 The unlit is built from scratch for testing the most basic things, while the lit is derived from URP lit and is basically just hacked to take a matrix, color and index buffer.

 There is also a few utility classes used for making it easier to use compute buffers inside the GenericComputeBuffer.cs file.

+I've tested this project on PC using a 5950x and Android using a snapdragon 845.